Phishing: Understanding the Threat That Still Tricks Millions

 2. Authority and familiarity

 Messages pretending to come from banks, HR, IT support or management usually bypass suspicion.
 When people believe a message originates from a trusted authority, they often comply immediately.
+This becomes especially dangerous in corporate environments where employees are expected to respond quickly to internal communication, payment requests or executive instructions.

 3. Curiosity and emotional triggers